TERRY CONNERS SUMMER CAMP - POLICIES AND PROCEDURES

 Safety & Health Measures

 Our No. 1 priority is to keep our participants, guests, tenants, and staff healthy while providing exceptional on-ice programming.
 To do this, we are taking many steps to keep everyone safe.
-Remember we are all in this together and we need your help to keep everyone safe.

 - Terry Conners Camp is registered and certified through the State of CT for reopen